 Finswimming — a sport that requires swimmers to race underwater with fins strapped to their feet — requires endurance and strength.
 For long distances, finswimmers would use snorkels or oxygen tanks.
 For short ones, they’d simply hold their breath.

-Determined to make his father proud, Karapetyan trained hard.
+Determined to make his father proud, Karapetyan trained rigorously.
 He ran up to 18 miles a day with a sand-filled backpack, jogged with boards strapped to his feet, and practiced holding his breath.

 Soon, his hard work started reaping rewards.
 Karapetyan won gold at the 50 and 100-meter sprints at the 1972 European championships in Moscow, prompting a Soviet magazine to rave, “It’s safe to say we’ll see this young athlete from Armenia at many more major championships.”